 - Sow sparsely to avoid thinning the seedlings.
 Female carrot flies searching for egg-laying opportunities are attracted by the smell released when surplus plants are removed

-- Late sown carrots (after mid-May) avoid the first generation of this pest; similarly carrots harvested before late August avoid the second generation
+- Late sown carrots (after mid-May) avoid the first generation of the fly; similarly carrots harvested before late August avoid the second generation

-- Protect vulnerable crops by covering the plants with insect-proof netting, such as Enviromesh.
+- Protect vulnerable crops by covering the plants with insect-proof netting.
 It is essential to practise crop rotation with this method, otherwise adult carrot flies may emerge within the protected crop from overwintered pupae in the soil.
 RHS research has shown that a complete covering is more effective than a barrier, read about our research here: how to protect your carrots

 - Choose carrot cultivars that are less susceptible to carrot fly, such as 'Fly Away', 'Maestro', 'Resistafly' and 'Sytan'.
 These cultivars are less susceptible to carrot fly, rather than being fully resistant

 - A mixture of pathogenic nematodes, sold as 'Fruit and Vegetable Protection', can be watered into the soil to control the young larvae.
+These nematodes are not specific to carrot root fly larvae and will affect other insects in the soil.
 This is available by mail order from biological control suppliers

 - Separate species of nematode are also available by mail order from biological control suppliers; for spring treatment Steinernema feltiae and for summer treatment S. carpocapsae.